Cybersecurity to Protect the Grid and Marketplace

 Information technology has become an indispensable tool for efficiently and reliably operating the increasingly complex regional power system, administering the billion-dollar markets where wholesale electricity is bought and sold in New England, and engaging and collaborating with our stakeholders.

-- Building on existing tools, we launched the 24/7 Security Operations Center late 2015 to provide round-the-clock monitoring of the ISO network, and a 2017 project further tightened access to networked services and systems.
+- Our 24/7 Security Operations Center provides round-the-clock monitoring of the ISO technology network, and in the past few years we have tightened access to networked services and systems.

 - We’ve tightened security controls for cyberassets and visitors to ISO facilities, in compliance with North American Electric Reliability Corporation (NERC) revised critical infrastructure protection (CIP) cybersecurity standards.

-- A new CIP and Systems Compliance Operations Group has been formed to, among other things, provide day-to-day support of infrastructure and cybersecurity compliance functions required by NERC CIP Version 5.
+- A CIP and Systems Compliance Operations Group was formed to, among other things, provide day-to-day support of highly complex infrastructure and cybersecurity compliance functions required by NERC CIP Version 5.
+Compliance requires complex activities to be performed continually, even daily.
+One of the largest sub-requirements requires around 125,000 items to be checked for CIPv5 compliance every 35 calendar days.
+A number of new CIP standards are expected in the coming years.

-- The ISO participates in NERC’s GridEx exercises on cybersecurity and physical security.
-In 2017, more than 70 employees participated in GridEx IV.
+- We participate in NERC GridEx exercises on cybersecurity and physical security, and conduct annual training for all ISO employees.
+In 2017, more than 70 employees participated in GridEx IV; we will take part in GridEx V in 2019.

-- All ISO employees participate in annual cybersecurity training.
+- A prominent corporate objective requires all ISO employees participate in annual cybersecurity training.

 Read about how we’re using sophisticated systems to innovate for New England.